New name, same mission! LIRS is now Global Refuge. Learn more.

 Our Legal and Moral Position

 We unequivocally oppose the proposed rule, which would violate our legal and moral obligations to asylum seekers.
 This rule is a shameful new iteration of an asylum ban that was first implemented under the Trump administration and was ultimately struck down by federal judges in multiple courts.
-The Biden asylum ban will have the same effect—and is expected to disproportionately impact Black, Brown, and Indigenous asylum seekers who often make treacherous journeys to the southern border through multiple countries and cannot access a visa or afford the comfort of a plane.
+The Biden asylum ban will have the same effect—and is expected to disproportionately impact asylum seekers of color who often make treacherous journeys to the southern border through multiple countries and cannot access a visa or afford the comfort of a plane.
 During the Trump asylum ban, these groups faced an increase in asylum denial rates.
 Bringing back this policy would have irreversible consequences for people fleeing persecution and violence.
 It would also contravene our legal and moral obligations as a country.

 Putting Our Faith In Action